kubeflow/website/content/en/docs/components/katib/user-guides/hp-tuning/configure-experiment.md

 +++
-title = "How to Configure Katib Experiment" description = "Katib Experiment specification for hyperparameter tuning job" weight = 10
+title = "How to Configure Experiment" description = "Katib Experiment specification for hyperparameter tuning" weight = 10
 +++